dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/ImportData.md

 This section presents a couple simple examples.

-The [Importing Data Usage Examples](tutorials_ingest_importexamples1.html) topic contains a more extensive set of examples.
+The [Importing Flat Files](bestpractices_ingest_import.html) topic contains a more extensive set of examples.

 ### Example 1: Importing our doc examples player data